 In other studies, ketamine has been shown to quickly alleviate suicidal thinking (suicidal ideation).
 This makes ketamine a promising, quick-acting treatment for people going to emergency rooms because they feel suicidal and need immediate help.
 Currently, second generation ketamine studies are emphasizing more research into optimizing dosage and researching alternative delivery routes.
 They are also finding new ways to reduce the risk of relapse following alleviation of symptoms and developing a clearer picture of neural foundations supporting the antidepressant actions of low-dose ketamine therapy.

 How Safe is Ketamine?

-When given in medical settings and at clinically recommended doses, ketamine is completely safe to use as an anesthetic, sedative and antidepressant.
-Thousands of people suffering treatment-resistant depression are benefiting from ketamine infusion therapy and finding relief from chronic depression that has not responded to any other treatment.
+When given in medical settings and at clinically recommended doses, ketamine is completely safe to use as an anesthetic, sedative, and antidepressant.
+Thousands of people suffering from treatment-resistant depression are benefiting from ketamine infusion therapy and finding relief from chronic depression that has not responded to any other treatment.